Grams versus Ounces

-The other day I answered a readers question about tomato soup baked with pastry on top.
-In the recipe, Chef Jenni uses grams rather than ounces and I wondered why.
-She is a professional baker who attended a the Orlando Culinary Academy's Le Cordon Bleu cooking program so why was she using the metric system for measuring out ingredients?
-So I asked her if she always used this system and if so why.
+The other day, I answered a reader's question about tomato soup baked with pastry on top.
+Chef Jenni uses grams rather than ounces in the recipe, and I wondered why.
+She is a professional baker who attended Orlando Culinary Academy's Le Cordon Bleu cooking program, so why was she using the metric system to measure ingredients?
+So I asked her if she always used this system and, if so, why.
 Here is how she replied,

-"No, I don't always work in the metric system, although it is really the most exacting measuring system around as far as baking is concerned.
-I do try to convert standard recipes as much as possible.
+"No, I don't always work in the metric system, although it is the most exacting measuring system for baking.
+I convert standard recipes as much as possible.
 This is easy with our Detecto Scale.
-You can change the unit from grams to ounces to pounds and ounces to pounds and 1/10ths of pounds.
-Very convenient.
+You can change the unit from grams to ounces, ounces to pounds, and 1/10th of pounds.
+Very convenient."

 One ounce equals roughly 28 grams.
 I think it's much more accurate to call for 14 grams of an ingredient than ½ ounce, mainly because your margin for error is greater--your scale might only measure ounces to the nearest ¼ ounce, leaving about a + or - 3.5 grams error in measuring.

-We also learned that there are three liquids you can measure or weigh (a pint is a pound the world around) accurately: water, whole milk and whole eggs.
-Most other liquids will vary by a few grams or fractions of ounces either side of that pint=pound standard depending on the density."
+We also learned that there are three liquids you can accurately measure or weigh (a pint is a pound the world around): water, whole milk, and whole eggs.
+Depending on their density, most other liquids will vary by a few grams or fractions of ounces either side of that pint=pound standard.

 Cooking Conversions

-By the way, I have a page on my web site called Cooking Conversions that has two easy to use converters.
-You can change ounces to cups, teaspoon to tablespoon and more with the first one and just about any conversion with the second.
+By the way, I have a page on my website called Cooking Conversions with two easy-to-use converters.
+You can change ounces to cups, teaspoons to tablespoons, and more with the first and just about any conversion with the second.
 Give it a try.

 Alicia